 Mr Lukazsewski said nearly everything on the new menu would be gluten free, and there would be vegan and dairy-free options.

-"Something I've learned in the nearly 10 years at Bonnie's is there's been a real growth in the choices people have with their diets, whether that be for allergies and other regions," he said.
+"Something I've learned in the nearly 10 years at Bonnie's is there's been a real growth in the choices people have with their diets, whether that be for allergies or other reactions," he said.

 While you're with us, you can now receive updates straight to your inbox twice weekly from the Wimmera Mail-Times.
 To make sure you're up-to-date with all the news from across the Wimmera, sign up below.